sapiens/SqlFu/README.markdown

 * All the parameters in sql must be prefixed with '@' .
 The specific db provider will replace it with the proper prefix.
 * _Enums_ are automatically handled from int or string when querying.
 When insert/update they are treated as ints.
  * Use the [InsertAsStringAttribute] to save it as string
 * Multi poco mapping is done automatically if a column name has '_'.
+That can be changed (1.2.0+)
 * Any property/column which can't be mapped is ignored
 * However an exception is thrown if you want to assign a value to an object type for example, or null to a non-nullable